 This post isn't a review just a set of observations after my first shots (115) with it.

 I think it's fair to say that I like this camera a lot.
+There's a lot to like.
+Lightweight, small and easy to carry and handle.

 Like all Olympus cameras that I've had before, the operation seems quite intuitive.
 The instruction manual did seem somewhat complicated at first.
 But after a few minutes working out the control dials, operation seemed to come quite easily to me.